khushil-sketch/CANIS-Datathon/README.md

 2. Further analysis needs to be done of the anomalies (popular posts) in Serena's account
 3. Perhaps investigating Twitter Views Shall reveal more information

+## Investigating Twitter Views

 ![image](https://github.com/khushil-sketch/Canadian-Information-Security-Datathon/assets/52947378/e83237f3-907f-4d18-883d-984c53f01ac5)

 ![image](https://github.com/khushil-sketch/Canadian-Information-Security-Datathon/assets/52947378/31ebfd1d-53a6-48db-8954-06416c535472) ![image](https://github.com/khushil-sketch/Canadian-Information-Security-Datathon/assets/52947378/b2714a62-f500-45df-b19c-3cf523e072f7)

 There are lot of anomalous accounts revealed by the scatterplots.
 This begs the question - why do some accounts have disproportionately higher Tweet views than followers?
 The Sentiment Analysis can provide some clues

-## What regions have the most positive and negative Tweet sentiment?
+### What regions have the most positive and negative Tweet sentiment?

 ![image](https://github.com/khushil-sketch/Canadian-Information-Security-Datathon/assets/52947378/de4a3167-2937-4fd2-951c-e5d4c00ff893)

-## What is the distribution of Sentiment Scores for the 6000 tweets?
+### What is the distribution of Sentiment Scores for the 6000 tweets?

 ![image](https://github.com/khushil-sketch/Canadian-Information-Security-Datathon/assets/52947378/fd30d2d6-8f1a-424d-9afd-927b3b410d62)

-## Do Polarising tweets get Seen More?
+### Do Polarising tweets get Seen More?
 A notable observation is that even though there are fewer tweets that have a negative sentiment score, a large number of them get a high number of views.
 This shows that the accounts are quite successful at dividing opinion i.e. influencing the masses

 ![image](https://github.com/khushil-sketch/Canadian-Information-Security-Datathon/assets/52947378/f503847f-2acc-4b58-8359-8c4a6195c167)

-## Investigating the anomalies: Highly Viewed Tweets that have extreme sentiment scores
+### Isolating the anomalies: Highly Viewed Tweets that have extreme sentiment scores

 ![image](https://github.com/khushil-sketch/Canadian-Information-Security-Datathon/assets/52947378/774cbfdc-71f5-461a-a5b2-248c755636cf)